 If you’ve had a go-kart accident recently, there is plenty of time to consider making a claim for compensation.
 However, there could still be time to claim even if it wasn’t a recent accident.
 There is a three-year window during which you must initiate a claim, and this dates from the day of the accident itself.
 So, if you are still within that three-year window, you do have time to find out whether our personal injury lawyers could make a claim on your behalf.

-We’re here to help when you do want some advice, and we don’t place any obligation on you to go ahead with a no-win, no-fee* claim if you decide not to.
-Accident Advice Helpline is easy to contact on 0800 689 0500, or on 0333 500 0993 from a mobile.
+We’re here to help when you do want some advice, and we don’t place any obligation on you to go ahead with a no win no fee claim if you decide not to.
+Accident Advice Helpline is easy to contact on 0800 689 5659.
 Find out whether your go-kart accident was caused by negligence, and if so, how much you could potentially secure in compensation.
 Anything from extensive bruising to a head injury could result in a payment being secured for you, and the sooner you give our helpful team a call, the sooner you can find the answers that apply in your situation, and to your injuries.